JBanowsky/homework_smu_bootcamp_2023/03-Python/Submission/README.md.txt

 03-Python-Scripting/Submission

 This activity is the SMU Boot Camp Module 3 Challenge.
-In this module assignment, I used Python to analyze 2 seperate csv files: budget_data.csv (PyBank) and election_data.csv (PyPoll)
+In this module assignment, I used Python to analyze 2 separate csv files: budget_data.csv (PyBank) and election_data.csv (PyPoll)

 Most of the code was resourced by the SMU Bootcamp material.